i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 -----------------------

-Encrypted BuildReplyRecords are 528 bytes for both ElGamal and ECIES, for compatibility.

 Short Reply Record Unencrypted
 `````````````````````````````````````
 This is the proposed specification of the tunnel ShortBuildReplyRecord for ECIES-X25519 routers.
 Summary of changes from [Tunnel-Creation-ECIES]_:

-- Change unencrypted length from 512 to 172 bytes
+- Change unencrypted length from 512 to 220 bytes
 - Change encrypted length from 528 to 236 bytes
 - Padding omitted when in OTBRM.